 Planting more trees holds several benefits for local ecosystems as well as our climate.
 This means that agroforestry makes for one of the best win-win solutions in tackling all issues stemming from modern agricultural practices.

-4 environmental benefits of agroforestry
+Importance of agroforestry: 4 environmental benefits

 1. Biodiversity conservation